Old Pulteney (Pronounced: Old PULT-nee)

 In 1961 the owners of Old Pulteney were sold to Allied Breweries which changed its name to Allied Lyons in 1981 and to Allied Domecq plc in 1994.
 In 1995 the distillery was acquired by Inver House Distillers.
 They released a 12 years old official bottling in 1997, which was followed by older expressions a few years later.

 1) The northernmost town of mainland Scotland is John O'Groats; less than 20 miles north of the town of Wick and the Old Pultney distillery.
 The Old Pulteney distillery isn't the northernmost distillery in Scotland though...
 Highland Park and Scapa are located on the Orkney islands a little further to the north.
-At some point there were even rumours about the Blackwood distillery on the Shetland islands, but it seems those plans are definitely cancelled.
+For more than a century it used to be the northernmost distillery on the Scottish mainland though - until the Wolfburn distillery was built in 2012.

 2) The warehouses at the distillery have room for circa 30,000 casks - most of them bourbon casks.